-- 1. Mr. Chairman, Members of the Panel: Good Afternoon. - 2.
-As the United States has repeatedly explained, the central issue in this case is that the EC adopted a moratorium on biotech approvals.
-Under that moratorium, the EC allowed some products to make some progress through the lengthy EC approval procedures, but allowed no product to reach the point of final decision. - 3.
+- 1. As the United States has repeatedly explained, the central issue in this case is that the EC adopted a moratorium on biotech approvals.
+Under that moratorium, the EC allowed some products to make some progress through the lengthy EC approval procedures, but allowed no product to reach the point of final decision. - 2.
 The central, dispositive legal issues in this dispute whether the EC adopted a moratorium, and whether that moratorium is consistent with the WTO Agreement do not turn on any scientific issues.
 However, the United States does believe that the answers to certain scientific questions provide further confirmation of the fact that the EC adopted a moratorium.
 In particular, when an application is delayed until an applicant responds to a scientific question that is not required as a matter of science for completion of a risk assessment, the application has been unduly delayed.
-Moreover, this evidence must then be added to all of the other evidence confirming the existence of the moratorium. - 4.
+Moreover, this evidence must then be added to all of the other evidence confirming the existence of the moratorium. - 3.
 In its third submission, the United States provided over 20 examples where the questions by member States and EC regulators were not required for assessing risks.
-Time constraints do not allow us to address each of those examples, but as the United States addressed in its comments on the experts' responses the experts' comments confirm that questions were not scientifically justified.
+As the United States addressed in its comments on the experts' responses, the experts' comments confirm that questions were not scientifically justified.
 In addition, in their testimony last week, the experts did not alter their conclusions on these issues.
 In short, the scientific issues, and the consultations with the experts, has further confirmed the existence of the moratorium and undue delay in the processing of biotech applications.